oomsveta/s19-printf/README.md

 As you've probably guessed, the purpose of this project is to reimplement the `printf` function from scratch.
 The only way we have so far to print values is to use the `write` syscall to put a sequence of octets into STDOUT.
 Hence, printing anything else than simple characters becomes really tedious and more sophisticated functions such as `printf` are necessary.

-The aim of reimplementing printf is to get used to variadic functions, data parsing and various base conversions.
+The aim of reimplementing printf is to get used to variadic functions, string parsing and various base conversions.

 The project guidelines are available [here](/subjects/en.subject.pdf); note that this repository may NOT be fully-compliant with the requirements, mainly for organizational purposes.
 Students, be aware, if you steal my code, you'll face the consequences 😈